openrndr/orx/orx-jumpflood/README.md

 ### DemoShapeSDF04

-Demonstrates using tow `ShapeSDF` filters.
-One contairs a vector shape loaded from disk, the other a circular shape.
+Demonstrates using two `ShapeSDF` filters.
+One is a vector shape loaded from the disk; the other is a circular shape.

 A `Perturb` effect is used to generate a noise UV map, which is then fed into the `ShapeSDF` filters.